-You can find out more about China VPN here.
+You can find out more about getting a China VPN here.

 Personally, I think this is a really lovely festival.

-It’s basically all about spending time with loved ones and enjoying plenty of delicious food.
-And, people buy mooncakes for each other to help celebrate the holiday.
+It’s basically all about spending time with family and friends, and enjoying plenty of delicious food together.
+And, eating the odd moon cake!

 Do you have any questions about Mid-Autumn festival in China?
 Please let me know in the comments below.
 You might also enjoy reading the dramatic story behind Dragon Boat Festival.